 This section focuses on an advanced piece of technology called Emporia Energy Monitor (EEM) that is used by some large corporations to analyze its production performance.
 EEM was originally developed by Emporia Power & Utilities Corporation to help monitor production for their commercial operations.

 How Much Energy your Home Use?

 You can take the word energy company for it, or you can measure your use yourself.
-With a device like Emporia Vue, you can do this fairly simple and without having to complete any major reconnection.
+With a device like Emporia Vue, you can do this fairly simply and without having to complete any major reconnection.